-8 Control, telemetry and other non-voice signals such as paging, should be coded in such a manner as to minimize the possibility of false response to interfering signals.
-The frequencies specified in RR No. 5.287 for on-board communications may be used for single frequency and two-frequency simplex operation.
+11 Control, telemetry and other non-voice signals such as paging, should be coded in such a manner as to minimize the possibility of false response to interfering signals.
+The frequencies specified in § 15 below for on-board communications may be used for single frequency and two-frequency simplex operation.

-9 When used in the duplex mode the base transmitter frequency should be selected from the lower range for improved operability.
+12 When used in the duplex mode the base transmitter frequency should be selected from the lower range for improved operability.

-10 If the use of a repeater station is required on board a ship, the following frequency pairs should be used (see RR No. 5.287 and 5.288):
+13 In general, if the use of a repeater station is required on board a ship, the frequency bands described in RR Nos.
+5.287 and 5.288 should be used.
+The detailed duplex frequency arrangement is described in § 15 below.